prolfqua/prophosqua/inst/ProphosquaMain/Methods_in_MB_PTM2.md

 ![N-to-C usage plot showing differential usage of phosphorylation sites (vertical lines, color coded by type of residue) along the protein sequences.
 The vertical lines are either dashed or solid, depending on the site's imputation status.
 The x-axis represents amino acid position from N to C terminus, while the y-axis shows $\log_2$ fold changes.
 Significantly regulated sites (FDR < 0.05 and FDR < 0.01) are highlighted with one or two red asterisks, respectively.
 The plot enables visualization of both overall protein regulation and site-specific phosphorylation changes in a single view.](figures/dpu_n_to_c.png)

 Because generating N-to-C plots is computationally intensive, we generate plots only for proteins with at least one significant phosphorylation site or multi-site feature.
-The FDR threshold for determining significance can be adjusted in the `n_to_c_expression` function, allowing researchers to balance computational efficiency with comprehensive visualization based on their specific statistical considerations and interpretation guidelines.
-When no significant PTM sites are detected despite biological expectations, several factors should be considered, which include insufficient statistical power, which can be addressed by increasing sample size (see Note 4.13).
+The FDR threshold for determining significance can be adjusted in the `n_to_c_expression` or `n_to_c_usage` functions, allowing researchers to balance computational efficiency with comprehensive visualization based on their specific statistical considerations and interpretation guidelines.
+When no significant PTM sites are detected despite biological expectations, one possible reason is insufficient statistical power, which can be mitigated by increasing the sample size (see Note 4.13).

 In the *Atg16l1* macrophage dataset [10.7554/elife.62320](https://doi.org/10.7554/elife.62320), SQSTM1 (uniprot id Q64337) protein levels are markedly increased in Atg16l1-knockout (KO) versus wild-type (WT), reflecting loss of autophagy-mediated turnover.
 Phosphosite analysis reveals that the raw phosphopeptide intensities at $Ser_28$, $Ser_308$, and $Ser_368$ are similarly elevated in cKO compared to WT (DPE), consistent with higher protein abundance.
 However, when applying DPU normalization, which subtracts the protein $log_2$ fold change from each site's phospho $log_2$ fold change, these apparent phosphorylation increases are substantially reduced, indicating that most of the phosphosite enrichment arises from protein accumulation rather than genuine changes in modification stoichiometry.
 This example highlights how DPU effectively isolates regulatory events on SQSTM1 from confounding protein-level effects.

 When evaluating statistical significance in DPU analysis, it is important to avoid overinterpretation of results (see Note 4.13).
-Statistical significance does not guarantee biological relevance, and effect sizes should be considered alongside p-values when prioritizing sites for further investigation.
-Key findings should be validated through orthogonal methods such as targeted mass spectrometry or phospho-specific antibodies to confirm biological relevance.
+Statistical significance does not guarantee biological relevance, and effect sizes should be considered alongside FDR values, when prioritizing sites for further investigation.
+Key findings should be validated through orthogonal methods, to confirm biological relevance.

 ### 3.6.4 Integration Report Generation